maxnewbould-asterinsights/maxnewbould-asterinsights/README.md

 ### ✨ This is my work account 🖥️ ✨

-- 🥽 I’m currently working on all sorts of Next Generation Sequencing 🧬 as the Principal Engineer 👷 at [M2GEN](https://www.m2gen.com/) on the SRE team; running cromwell🐖, nextflow, etc. on Azure
+- 🥽 I’m currently working on all sorts of Next Generation Sequencing 🧬 focused on cancer research 🔬 as the Principal Engineer 👷 at [M2GEN](https://www.m2gen.com/) on the SRE team; running cromwell🐖, nextflow, etc. on Azure

 - 💬 Ask me about NGS, Azure, Bicep